From the list below choose one of our FAQs topics, then select an FAQ to read. If you have a question which is not in this section, please contact us.

 We have prepared Deed Polls for foreigners who wish to change their names in their Foreign Passports, and some foreign jurisdictions do recognise Singapore Deed Poll for change of name.

 The onus is yours to check on this issue before applying for a Deed Poll.
 We are unable to advise you on foreign immigration policies.

 If you face issues (technical or otherwise) in using our webforms, or utilising some of our online features, often times, these are either due to human error or technical issues beyond our control.

 Webpages or mobile app contain numerous codes and scripts to enable them to appear and run properly in an internet web browser or app.
 There are numerous internet web browsers, such as Microsoft's Internet Explorer; Google's Chrome, Apple's Safari, Apple's iPhone/iPod/iPad Safari and Firefox.
 Each webpage can appear and/or function differently on different internet browser.
 Different versions of a web browser may also affect the appearance and/or functionality of a webpage.

 Other than web browsers' compatibility, the issues (in using the functions) may be due human error (ours) or resulting from updating/upgrading of our software/scripts in this website.
-We do perform maintenance / upgrading works from time to time.
+We do perform maintenance / upgrading works from time to time and fairly regularly.

 Some of problem Issues that may arise are:-

 If you face any issue, you may wish to try to use a different internet browser, or email us to let us know so that we can resolve the issue expeditiously.
-Do let us know which webform or the url to the webform to enable us to resolve the issue.
+Do let us know which (1) website, (2) webform, or webpage, (3) which field(s) in form, and (4) the issue faced.

 Your feedback is extremely important to us, as our objective is to keep this site as interactive as possible, but at the same time, useful and user friendly to our many users.